 There will be more information in an upcoming blog on the high-quality scientific evidence that is now available on successful management of this condition (with NO ITB stretching!).

-Dr. Alison Grimaldi BPhty, MPhty(Sports), PhD is Practice Principal of Physiotec Physiotherapy, an Australian Sports Physiotherapist and Adjunct Senior Research Fellow at the University of Queensland, author and global educator.
+Dr. Alison Grimaldi BPhty, MPhty(Sports), PhD is Practice Principal of PhysioTec Physiotherapy Clinic in Brisbane, an Australian Sports Physiotherapist, an Adjunct Senior Research Fellow at the University of Queensland, and a Fellow of the Australian College of Physiotherapists.

 Check out our next blog series